AP Top 25 Takeaways: Before 1st CFP rankings, field trimmed

 No. 7 Georgia bounced back from its loss at LSU to restore some order in the SEC East and hand Florida its second loss of the season.
 The Bulldogs looked the part of national title contender again, pulling away from the Gators with an array of weapons .
 And Jake Fromm did not need any assistance from freshman Justin Field.
 Fromm threw for 240 yards and three touchdowns.

-The Wildcats are a great story, but have not scored more than 15 points in their last three games.
+The Wildcats are a great story, but have not scored more than 15 points in any of their last three games.
 That's probably not going to cut it against the Bulldogs.

 By next Saturday night, the Alabama-Georgia rematch in Atlanta could be set.
 This time for the SEC championship instead of the national title.
 Georgia-Kentucky will be the first game of the nationally televised SEC doubleheader on CBS.
+The winner is East champ.
 The top-ranked Crimson Tide is at No. 4 LSU in the nightcap.
+Alabama clinches the West with a victory.

 Those who like chaos in their playoff race will root for the Wildcats and Tigers, but don't count on it.